Steve-Fenton/stevefenton.co.uk/src/pages/blog/2012/06/writing-a-mobile-app-using-html-5.md

 }
 ```

 This effectively cancels the default behaviour of opening the link in Safari and will keep your application in full-screen mode.
-It also won’t affect the app on other devices – although you will have to be careful if you have other onclick events that this may replace, or that may replace this.
+It also won't affect the app on other devices – although you will have to be careful if you have other onclick events that this may replace, or that may replace this.

 ## Usability Improvements